ANNarchy/ANNarchy.github.io/docs/manual/Connector.md

         # Create weights and delays arrays of the same size
         values = [weight for i in xrange(len(ranks)) ]
         delays = [0 for i in xrange(len(ranks)) ]
-        # Add this information to the CSR matrix
+        # Add this information to the LIL matrix
         synapses.add(post_rank, ranks, values, delays)

     return synapses